viewmaster111/SpeedTest-1/README.md

+#Site Maintenance - Patch Updates

+ - Maintenance will take (2) Days.

+ - Bug Fixes

+ - Add a new icon for the Winter Season (replacing the Christmas one!)

 #A Project outlook of 2017

 As we go into the new year - there are some very new and large goals to make from this project.